trickstercache/trickster/docs/collapsed-forwarding.md

 # Collapsed Forwarding

 Collapsed Forwarding is feature common among Reverse Proxy Cache solutions like Squid, Varnish and Apache Traffic Server.
-It works by ensuring only a single request to the upsteam origin is performed for any object on a cache miss or revalidation attempt, no matter how many users are requesting the object at the same time.
+It works by ensuring only a single request to the upstream origin is performed for any object on a cache miss or revalidation attempt, no matter how many users are requesting the object at the same time.

-Trickster has suppport for two types of Collapsed Forwarding: Basic (default) and Progressive
+Trickster has support for two types of Collapsed Forwarding: Basic (default) and Progressive

 ## Basic Collapsed Forwarding